 Central Executive Committee, YCL-LJC

-Today, Islamophobia and xenophobia are violent ideologies that are being promoted by those with economic and political power in Canada.
-They have an expression in the major capitalist parties as shown by the Conservative Party’s leadership campaign of Kellie Leitch.
-The candidacy of right-wing, reality TV star/businessman Kevin O’Leary for the Conservative Party’s leadership also promises more battles against the ultra-right within “mainstream” bourgeois politics.
+These violent ideologies are being promoted by those with economic and political power in Canada.
+They have an expression in the major capitalist parties as evidenced by the Conservative Party’s leadership campaign of Kellie Leitch.
+The candidacy of right-wing, reality TV star/businessman Kevin O’Leary for the Conservative Party’s leadership also promises more key battles against the ultra-right within “mainstream” bourgeois politics.

-In Quebec, the struggle against the Islamophobic “Charter of Values” is not yet finished, although the legislation itself fell with the defeat of the PQ government in 2014.
+In Quebec, the struggle against the Islamophobic “Charter of Values” is not yet finished, although the legislation itself fell with the defeat of the PQ in 2014.
 The Coalition Avenir Québec and the Parti Québécois continue to push these xenophobic policies.
 Under cover of the defense of secularism, the Liberal Quebec government is preparing to pass Bill 62.
 This regressive project is in fact only a newer version of the Charter of Values.
-It primarily targets Muslim communities and the debate around this new bill confuses immigration with terrorism and religious fundamentalism.
-Quebec, as well as the rest of Canada, has a cast of racist radio hosts willing to promote hate over the airwaves on a regular basis.
-We remember Jeff Fillion, a popular radio host of the extreme right, who said: “Those who want to eliminate us the Westerners, it’s the Muslims”, or Sylvain Bouchard of FM93 who explained a few weeks ago that slavery was not racist.
+It primarily targets Muslim communities and confuses immigration with terrorism and religious fundamentalism.

 Donald Trump and his new ultra-right government in the United States has also seized on this xenophobia and emboldened it.
-It has now been discovered that the suspect in the murders in Quebec is pro-Trump, anti-immigrant and pro-Israel.
-It is very likely that the shooting is directly connected to the Trump regime’s racist executive order to ban Muslims and refugees from entering the US, which has exploded over the weekend.
+It is very likely that the shooting is directly connected to the Trump regime’s racist executive order to ban Muslims and refugees from entering the US.

 As the corporate backed politicians, media and even the right-wing move to distance themselves from racist mass murder taking place in North America, we must remember they are in large part to blame.
 We do this in order to effectively fight Islamophobia and remove it at its root.

 We salute and are mobilizing for the actions taking place across Canada that are condemning the violence.
-There has been a tremendous outpouring of solidarity against this racist attack.
-There are many rallies and demonstrations being organized by the Muslim community and progressive organizations taking place today and throughout the week.
-We are also inspired by the mass rallies taking place at airports across the United States to demand entry for people with citizenship from majority Muslim countries.
+There are rallies and demonstrations being organized by the Muslim community and progressive organizations taking place today and most likely throughout the week.
+We are inspired by the mass rallies taking place at airports across the United States to demand entry for people with citizenship from majority Muslim countries.
 Racism and fascism can be rolled back.
-We can make racists afraid again, and young people continue to struggle against imperialism around the world.
-We call on the youth and student movement to hit the streets in solidarity with the Muslim community in Canada and the USA.
+We can make racists afraid again, and young people are struggling against imperialism around the world.
+We call on the youth and student hit the streets in solidarity with the Muslim community in Canada and the USA.

-Days of Action “Against White Supremacy and Islamophobia” have been called on Saturday, February 4th and Sunday, February 5th.
-The YCL-LJC fully supports the demands of these action.
+A Day of Action “Against White Supremacy and Islamophobia” has been called on Saturday, February 4th.
+The YCL-LJC fully supports the immediate demands of this action.
 They are:

-This includes ending the system of indefinite immigration detention.
-The federal government must create a regularization program so that all undocumented residents can live here with their families rather than fear mass deportation.
+2) Canada must end the system of indefinite immigration detention.
+The federal government must create a regularization program so that all undocumented residents can live freely with their families rather than face mass deportation.
 Migrant workers in Canada must also be given permanent status and open work permits.
-We want real, not symbolic, Sanctuaries that guarantee access to services and refuse collaboration with Canadian and American border agents.
+All provinces must become Sanctuaries and refuse collaboration with Canadian and American border agents.

-4) Canada must rescind all federal legislation that attacks racialized Black and Brown Muslims and refugees, including the Zero Tolerance for Barbaric Cultural Practices Act as well as anti-terror legislation such as Security Certificates and Bill C51."
+3) The end of specific federal legislation in Canada that attacks racialized Muslims and refugees, including the Barbaric Cultural Practices Act as well as anti-terror legislation such as Security Certificates and Bill C-51.